-Jonis Agee, 2010 Garrett Award Recipient
+Jonis Agee, 2010 George Garrett Award Recipient

 Each year, AWP welcomes nominations for the George Garrett Award for Outstanding Community Service in Literature.
 Consult our award guidelines for more information.
-Award recipients are selected by AWP's board of directors.
+Award recipients are selected by AWP's board of trustees.